 Roasted Butternut Squash Salad Dressing

 For this roasted butternut squash salad recipe, I chose a Horseradish vinegarette.
-I first tasted Horseradish vinaigrette at True Food Kitchen, one of my favorite organic vegan-friendly restaurants in Scottsdale.
-Of course, their dressing contains oil, so I created a similar oil-free version of that salad dressing.
+I first tasted Horseradish vinaigrette at True Food Kitchen, one of Scottsdale's favorite organic vegan-friendly restaurants.
+But, of course, their dressing contains oil, so I created a similar oil-free version of that salad dressing.

 After a lengthy trial and error, I nailed it, and I must say, I like this new concoction of flavors.
 And, it pairs perfectly with my roasted butternut squash salad.